|Issue #55 of the Writing.Com Reviewing Newsletter.

 One of the best pieces of advice I ever got was to ignore people who go out of their way to be abusive towards you.
 The internet is a pretty harsh place sometimes, but you don’t have to put up with jerks.
 If you do happen to come across an abusive reviewer there are a few things you can do:

 If someone like this reviews you, chances are that they may treat someone else the same way or have already done so.
 To save someone else from getting a horrible review like this, make sure you report this person so they can be dealt with.
-You can use this form: "Submit A Harassment Complaint" .
+You can use this form: "Submit a Complaint" .